networktocode/nornir-pyntc/README.md

 ### Connection Examples

 This example demonstrates how to use a manual connection handler.
-The
+The code executes the `open_connection` and `close_connection` method calls manually.

 ```python
 # Base import that is required to Initialize the core Nornir handler.